ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * parent_loc_code - character (32) - Optional
    * lang_code - character (3) - Mandatory
    * is_active - boolean - Mandatory
-2. Responds with the Language Code for the Location Hierarchy created successfully
+2. Responds with the Location Hierarchy created successfully
 1. The component restricts the bulk creation of Master Data
 1. In case of Exceptions, system triggers error messages as received from the Database